Ph-ill/Digestarr/README.md

 ### Current Features

-- Web-based configurator for managing API keys, credentials, and scheduling.
+- Web-based configurator for managing API keys, credentials, module enablement, and scheduling.
 - Scheduled execution of `main.py` to send daily media digests.
-- Integration with Sonarr, Radarr, Telegram, and ChatMeBot for WhatsApp messaging.
+- Integration with Sonarr, Radarr, OMDB, and the Open-Meteo API.
+- Multi-channel messaging via Telegram and WhatsApp.
+- Built-in modules:
+  - **Media Content**
+  - **Weather Forecast**
+  - **Message of the Day**
+- Optional AI integration for emoji generation.

 ### Upcoming Improvements

 - Enhanced AI capabilities: Personalized summaries and recommendation engines.
 - Expanded messaging platforms.
 - More robust logging (console and file).
+- **Third-Party Modules:** Ability for users to create and install third-party modules to customize their daily digest further.

 ### Known Issues